 - 14. Pay for vacation time shall be at the eligible employee's regular base rate of pay when vacation time is used.
 Bonuses and other variable compensation are not included in calculating vacation pay.
 Vacation hours are not considered "hours worked" in calculating overtime. - 15.
 Vacation accrual records for an eligible, exempt employee may be maintained in hourly increments.
 Vacation usage for an eligible, exempt employee is based on the employee's average scheduled hours per day.
 An eligible, exempt employee who takes a full-day absence will have accruals deducted at a rate equal to the employee's average scheduled hours per day for each day of vacation taken.
 Example #1: An eligible, exempt employee who works a five-day, 37.5-hour standard workweek will have 7:30 hours deducted from his/her vacation accrual balance for each day of vacation taken.
 To calculate: 37.5 hours per week ÷ 5 days per week = 7:30 hours per vacation day.
-Example #2: An eligible, exempt employee who works a four-day, 20-hour standard

 Example #2: An eligible, exempt employee who works a four-day, 20-hour standard workweek will have 5.0 hours deducted from his/her vacation accrual balance for each day of vacation taken.
-To calculate: 20 hours per week ÷ 4 days per week = 5.0 hours per vacation day.
+To calculate: 20 hours per week $\div$ 4 days per week = 5.0 hours per vacation day.